alienfast/elastic-beanstalk/README.md

 ### The elastic-beanstalk gem provides:
 * Rake tasks to simplify all interactions
-* Multi-environment configuration inheritance so your configs can be DRY
+* Multi-environment configuration inheritance for DRY yaml configs
+* Keep all configurations including .ebextensions in one yaml file (they are inheritable and can be overridden too)
 * Full access to the range of configuration options provided by AWS Elastic Beanstalk
-* Keep all configurations including .ebextensions in one file (they are inheritable and can be overridden too)
 * Provide access to helpers such as the SmokeTester to simplify configurations

 ### Plus